truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 to automatically create the defined *Remote Path* if it does not exist on the *remote* system.

-Setting the *Times* option, preserves modification times of the files.
+Setting the *Times* option preserves modification times of the files.
 Set *Compress* to reduce the size of data to transmit.
 This is recommended for slow connections. *Archives* can be set to run recursively preserving symlinks, permissions, modification times, group, and special files.
 When run as root, the